 The fittingly named “Troll’s Tongue” sticks out of a vertical mountainside above a 700 meter (about 2,300 feet) drop.
 The scenic cliff offers a magnificent view of lake Ringedalsvatnet in Skjeggedal.
 It was made thousands of years ago by water from a glacier freezing off part of the rock.

 Keep an eye on your feet as there’s no safety rail here.
-You can take a funicular up part of the way, though it isn’t always functioning.
-Otherwise, it is roughly an 8 to 10-hour hike roundtrip through mountains and waterfalls to the ledge.
+It is roughly an 8 to 10-hour hike roundtrip through mountains and waterfalls to the ledge.

 Know Before You Go

 You can also get to Skjeggedal by public transport: take bus #995 from Odda.
 Guided tours are also available.
-The recommended season to Trolltunga is from June 15 to September 15.
+The recommended season for Trolltunga is from June 15 to September 15.

 All the hikes in Norway are at your own risk.
 As such, use appropriate clothing for hiking.
 Bring food, water, maps, and a first aid kit.
 There is no cellphone coverage in certain areas.